tapfortap/Documentation/unity/integration.md

 ### Permissions

-- Importing the Tap for Tap Plugin into your project will automatically add the following permissions with the supplied AndroidManifest.xml in '/Assets/Android/AndroidManifest.xml':
+- Importing the Tap for Tap Plugin into your project will automatically add the following permissions:

 ```xml
 <uses-permission android:name="android.permission.INTERNET" />